yihua1218/Gadget-OS/README.md

 ## Flash With OS

-Now that you have build an operating system, you can flash it to CHIP Pro.
+Now that you have built an operating system, you can flash it to CHIP Pro.

 #### Start UART terminal